Vineetttt/E-Commerce-WebSite/README.md

 The project is under free hosting using Google FireBase, so it may require patience :)

-[Click Here](https://e-commerce-website-vineet.web.app/) to view the WebSite
+[Click Here](https://e-commerce-website-vineet.web.app/) to view the complete WebSite